-The reported percent chance of receiving Social Security benefits in the future averages 72.8 percent, with a range from 2 to 100.
-More than two-thirds expect to receive these benefits based only on their own work records and just 3 percent expect to do so based only on a spouse's record.
-The reports of the expected age of claiming average 66 with a median of 65 and a range from 60 to 95.
-All but 15 of the reported ages fall in the range from 62 to 70 that should contain all reports if respondents are fully informed about current rules and fully anticipate that the rules will not change.
-Expected monthly benefits at the expected claiming age $t_c^$ average \$1282 with a median of \$1200 and a range from \$50 to \$4000.
-Expectations for claiming one year later at $t_c^+1$ average \$1376 with a median of \$1200 and a range from \$55 to \$4500.
-Most respondents report a low percent chance that benefits will keep up with inflation after take-up (median=25, mean=30.4) and most perceive at least a 50-50 chance that benefits will actually be cut substantially (median=50, mean=44.2).
+The reported percent chance of receiving Social Security benefits in the future averages 70.6 percent, with a range from 1 to 100.
+More than two-thirds expect to receive these benefits based only on their own work records and just 2 percent expect to do so based only on a spouse's record.
+The reports of the expected age of claiming average 66 with a median of 65 and a range from 55 to 95.
+All but 26 of the reported ages fall in the range from 62 to 70 that should contain all reports if respondents are fully informed about current rules and fully anticipate that the rules will not change.
+15 Expected monthly benefits at the expected claiming age $t_C^$ average \$1263 with a median of \$1200 and a range from \$50 to \$4238.
+Expectations for claiming one year later at $t_C^+1$ average \$1342 with a median of \$1200 and a range from \$50 to \$4500.
+Most respondents report a low percent chance that benefits will keep up with inflation after take-up (median=25, mean=29.8) and most perceive at least a 50-50 chance that benefits will actually be cut substantially (median=50, mean=44.8).

 The reported beliefs on future benefits indicate that, for many respondents, the delayed claiming scenarios we pose are very attractive relative to expected Social Security benefits and the expected returns to delayed claiming.
-For instance, the median expected benefit level conditional on claming at age $t_C^{+1}$ , \$1200, falls short of the lowest value posed in the scenarios, \$1300.
-Moreover, the benefits and returns to delayed claiming posed in the scenarios are "guaranteed" and "will be increased annually based on a 'cost-of-living adjustment' in order to keep up with inflation for the remainder of your lifetime".
-It is perhaps not surprising then that
+For instance, the median expected benefit level conditional on claming at age $t_c+1$ , \$1200, falls short of the lowest value posed in the scenarios, \$1300.16 Moreover, the benefits and returns to delayed claiming posed in the scenarios are "guaranteed" and "keep up with inflation for the remainder of your lifetime".
+It is perhaps not surprising then that the perceived probabilities of delayed claiming are high relative to observed outcomes in historical data.
+As reported in Table 1, the mean reported chance of delaying claiming in the first scenario, with an 8.33% increase in monthly benefits-e.g., \$1300 versus \$1200-is a 57.9 percent chance, with a median of 60, a standard deviation of 32.7 and a range from 0 to 100.
+The mean increases to 69.1 with a 12.5% increase in benefits, 75.4 with a 16.67% increase, and 79.3 with a 20.83% increase.
+In each case the percent chance ranges from 0 to 100, indicating that some respondents are unwilling to delay claiming even for very high returns.
+Most respondents, however, report a very high chance of delayed claiming in the most generous scenario, as demonstrated by the median of a 90 percent chance.

-&lt;sup>14 In addition, four respondents reported a 0 percent chance and were therefore excluded from this sample.
+In addition, twelve respondents reported a 0 percent chance and were therefore excluded from this sample.

-&lt;sup>15 It is also important that respondents do not consider such benefits as disability or survivor benefits for which eligibility may precede age 62.

-&lt;sup>16 The median at $t_c^$ , \$1200, equals the lowest values in the scenarios.
+It is also important that respondents do not consider such benefits as disability or survivor benefits for which eligibility may precede age 62.
+The median at $t_C^$ , \$1200, equals the lowest values in the scenarios.